 The QCD axion is notoriously difficult to probe, but string theory predicts a large number of lighter axions that may be more strongly coupled to the Standard Model.
 Axions have additional phenomenology over that of neutrinos in that they can oscillate into photons in the presence of a magnetic field.
 Then, we can imagine that axions produced in the hot cores of neutron stars may free-stream out of the star, and convert into photons in the magnetosphere, with energies of a few keV.

 Most excitingly, in [arXiv:1910.02956, arXiv:1910.04164], my collaborators and I found evidence for a hard X-ray signal that looks consistent with that scenario at the seven neutron stars known as the Magnificent Seven, which were not supposed to produce hard X-rays.
-It turns out that if the neutron stars have active superfluidity in their interiors, then axions may induce X-rays also at much higher energies around 10 keV.
+It turns out that if the neutron stars are superfluid in their interiors, then axions may induce X-rays also at much higher energies above 10 keV.
 We're actively analyzing data from the NuSTAR telescope to see if this is the case.
-See [arXiv:1903.05088, arXiv:2104.12772] for the analogous case operating in white dwarfs and [arXiv:2008.03305] for that in Wolf-Rayet stars, where no such excesses have been observed.
+See [arXiv:1903.05088, arXiv:2104.12772, arXiv:2411.05041] for the analogous case operating in white dwarfs and [arXiv:2008.03305] for that in Wolf-Rayet stars, where no such excesses are observed.

-The axions living in the "Axiverse" of string theory are expected to have extremely small masses.
-I recently showed that linear polarization measurements of magnetic white dwarfs can strongly probe low-mass axions [arXiv:2203.04319].
+The String Axiverse is expected to lead to many extremely light axions in the spectrum of nature.
+Ishowed that linear polarization measurements of magnetic white dwarfs can strongly probe low-mass axions [arXiv:2203.04319].
 Although the thermal surface radiation is nearly unpolarized when it is emitted, if axions exist it can acquire a polarization as it free-streams away from the surface, because the photons polarized parallel to the magnetic field can convert into axions.
 Axions thus induce polarization transverse to the magnetic field of the star, which is energy-independent and can be disentangled from the highly energy-dependent polarization that is created by astrophysical processes.
 At the moment, the number of known highly magnetic white dwarfs is small, and the number with measurements of linear polarization is even smaller.
-We're currently acquiring data from spectropolarimeters on the small number of existing targets with the Lick telescope, which should have an order-of-magnitude better polarization sensitivity than that of the archival data.
+We recently put out a new paper analyzing dedicated data we obtained from the Lick and Keck Observatories [arXiv:2504.12377].
+With this new data we were able to achieve much better polarization sensitivity than previously with archival data.
+We are actively working on incorporating circular polarization measurements from Keck, which will realize unprecedented control over systematics in the magnetosphere modeling and allow for higher-precision calculation of the axion-photon conversion.